nccgroup/xendbg/README.md

 ## Build steps

-The following steps were run on a vanilla Ubuntu 18.04.1 LTS.
+The following steps were run on a fresh Ubuntu 18.04.1 LTS install.

 ```
 sudo apt install git cmake build-essential